codbex/codbex.github.io/_posts/2024-01-23-oceanus-dive-into-innovation.md

 Export data and reports effortlessly for in-depth analysis.
 Oceanus supports various export formats, facilitating integration with external tools and ensuring compatibility with your preferred data analysis applications.

 #### Batch Processing:
-Save time with Oceanus's batch processing capabilities for both import and export tasks.
-Upload or download multiple files simultaneously, optimizing efficiency in handling large datasets.
+Save time with Oceanus's batch processing capabilities for both import and export compressed files.
+Upload or download multiple files simultaneously, optimizing efficiency in handling large (up to 1GB) zip files with or without unpacking option.

 ## FTP/SFTP Channel: